bbcarchdev/twine/README.md

 Finally, building Twine requires working GNU autotools (`make`, `autoconf`, `automake`, `libtool`, and so on) as well as a C compiler and your operating system’s usual developer packages.

+## Changes

+Significant changes as of Twine 7.x:—

+### Configuration file structure

+The configuration file structure has been simplified, although older settings will be used (emitting a warning) if they are present.

+The majority of Twine’s configuration is now in the `[twine]` section, whose options apply to both the `twine` command-line utility, the `twine-writerd` daemon and the `twine-inject` tool.
+Individual options can be overridden by adding them to specific `[twine-cli]`, `[writerd]` or `[inject]` sections.
+Plug-ins will continue to use their own

+See the [configuration file example](https://github.com/bbcarchdev/twine/blob/develop/conf/twine.conf.in) for further details.

+### Configurable workflows

+Earlier versions of Twine applied a fixed workflow to an RDF graph being processed, which consisted of:—

+* Fetching a copy of the existing data from the configured SPARQL store
+* Invoking any pre-processors
+* Replacing the data with the version of the graph in the SPARQL store
+* Invoking any post-processors

+As of Twine 7.x, pre- and post-processors have been deprecated, with module authors encouraged to implement generic graph processors instead.
+The fixed in-built workflow is now customisable in the configuration file, although the defaults are such that Twine will continue to apply the workflow described above until configured not to.

+A workflow configuration consists simply of a list of comma-separated graph processors (usually registered by plug-ins) to apply to ingested RDF data.
+By default, this consists of the following in-built processors:—

+* `sparql-get`: fetch a copy of existing data from the SPARQL store
+* `deprecated:preprocess`: invoke any registered pre-processors, for compatibility
+* `sparql-put`: store a copy of the new graph in the SPARQL store
+* `deprecated:postprocess`: invoke any registered post-processors, for compatiblity

+The workflow can be altered by specifying a `workflow=...` value in the `[twine]` configuration section:—

+	[twine]
+	;; A simple workflow which performs no processing and simply PUTs RDF ;; graphs to a SPARQL server
+	workflow=sparql-put

+	;; A more complex workflow which passes graphs through a series of ;; loaded processors that manipulate the data, before storing the graph ;; via SPARQL PUT and finally invoking an additional indexing processor. workflow=myplugin-rearrange,anotherplugin-process,sparql-put,elasticsearch-indexer

+Note that the actual graph processors that are available depends upon the modules that you have loaded, and the above names are examples only.

+### API changes

+The `libtwine` API has been reorganised with the aim of making it work more consistently and supporting new feature enhancements.
+Twine will warn when a plug-in is loaded which uses the older APIs and binary compatibility will be maintained for the forseeable future.
+Source compatiblity is currently being preserved (emitting compiler warnings where possible), but a future release will require the explicit definition of a macro in order to continue to make use of the deprecated APIs.
+Eventually the deprecated API prototypes will be removed from the `libtwine.h` header altogether.

 ## Building from source